 FCO is establishing an intake process for potential network-wide improvement efforts.
-Importantly, centre staff, youth and families/caregivers, and FCO leaders will be formally and regularly consulted for their advice to shape these improvement efforts.
-As we enter the implementation phase, the wider network will become more involved and will be regularly updated on the ongoing activities.
+Importantly, centre staff, youth and families/caregivers, and FCO leaders will be formally and regularly consulted to shape these improvement efforts.
+As we enter the implementation phase, the wider network will become more involved and will be regularly updated on ongoing activities.